15 Social Selling Trigger Events on LinkedIn

 Visibility combined with activity will help keep you top of mind with your prospects and the larger LinkedIn network.

 15 Social Selling Trigger Events on LinkedIn [Infographic]

-As you nurture your LinkedIn relationships through regular engagement, make a habit of checking the notifications that LinkedIn provides you on these various social selling trigger events to build your network, engage with prospects and expand your business.
+As you nurture your LinkedIn relationships through regular engagement, make a habit of checking the LinkedIn notifications for various social selling trigger events.

-MY CHALLENGE FOR YOU: Over the next week choose two or three social selling trigger events that you are going to monitor and use them to engage with people you want to build a relationship with.
+MY CHALLENGE FOR YOU: Over the next week, choose two or three social selling trigger events to monitor.
+Use them to engage with people you want to build relationships with.
 Record your engagement successes.
 Feel free to share your results with me here in the comments, or message me on LinkedIn.
 I love hearing about successes!

-Do you utilize social selling trigger events and are there others that you use that I didn’t mention in this article?
+Do you utilize social selling trigger events?
+Did I miss any in this article?
 Let me know in the comments below.